 @create-v) or use arrow keys to select.
 The skill name must match exactly: @create-voice, not create voice or voice spec.Inside each skill

-Every skill loads an instruction file, reads platform-specific or domain-specific reference files, extracts data from Figma via MCP, runs through a checklist, and renders the output.
-The reference files determine what the agent knows about each domain.- Component Markdown
+Every render skill loads an instruction file, reads platform-specific or domain-specific reference files, reads its section from the component.md (plus the render-meta node ids), runs through a checklist, and renders the output via the MCP.
+Any live Figma read is a small, whitelisted verification or measurement delta — not a re-extraction.
+The reference files determine what the agent knows about each domain. (create-component-md, the stage-1 generator, is the exception: it reads a plugin _base.json rather than a .md.)

 - Anatomy